 The site is on the South Yorkshire Navigation, just outside Kirk Sandall, Doncaster, and can be accessed from Clay Lane, off the main Barnby Dun Road.

-This mooring is on the fenced area of the Long Sandall site and requires a key for access.
+The moorings on the fenced area of the Long Sandall site require a key for access.
 A key for the access gate costs £50 which is refundable if the key is returned with a valid receipt.
 A standard CRT key is required for access to the car park.
-Standard keys are available from Canal & River Trust, and other waterside outlets, at a cost of £7 each.
+Standard keys are available from Canal & River Trust, and other waterside outlets.

 The mooring site is on the opposite side from the lock island and access from the car park is an an approximately 150 metre walk over the lock and bywash.
 Further access is along a small tarmac path, through the gated entrance and onto the site itself.